Skip to Main Content

 Often used for:

-Graft vs. host disease (GVHD) after stem cell transplantation; Aplastic anemia; Rheumatoid arthritis, Psoriasis
+Graft versus host disease (GVHD) after transplants such as stem cell (bone marrow) transplant; Aplastic Anemia; Rheumatoid arthritis, Psoriasis

 clipboard icon

 Cyclosporine is a medicine that suppresses the immune system (immunosuppressant).
-It is used to decrease the body’s natural immune system and prevent or treat GVHD in hematopoietic cell transplant.
+It is used to decrease the body’s natural immune system response and prevent or treat GVHD after stem cell transplant.
+It is also used to treat aplastic anemia and other bone marrow failure syndromes.

 tablet and capsule icon